 The 8 Flying Star that boosts wealth and money flies in Northwest this year.
 This make it a more auspicious sector based on the annual flying stars.

-Qi Men Dun Jia for 2020, year of the Metal Rat.
+Qi Men Dun Jia for 2021, year of the Yin Metal Ox.

 - Northwest is the only really good sector